SebastianNeiswanger/Bible-Study/Lessons/Lessons.md

   length(rows) as "Count",
   rows.file.link as "Lessons"
 FROM "Lessons"
-FLATTEN file.etags as tags
+FLATTEN file.tags as tag
-WHERE tags =~ "category-"
+WHERE contains(tag, "category-")
-GROUP BY tags
+GROUP BY tag
-SORT tags ASC
+SORT tag ASC
 ```

 ## Lessons By Age Group